Overview

 Figure 8: Modal split of inland passenger traffic

-Source: ODYSSEEFreight also remained dominated by road transport and held a 99% share of freight traffic in 2021.
-Road freight has remained relatively stable, increasing by 1% in 2021 vs. 2000.
-From an already low base in 2000 the volume of rail freight decreased by 86% between 2000 and 2021, decreasing its share of total freight from 4% to 1%.
+Source: ODYSSEEFreight traffic also remained dominated by road freight and held a 99% share of total freight traffic in 2022.
+Road freight has remained stable in 2022 vs. 2000.
+From an already low base in the year 2000 the volume of rail freight decreased by 84% between 2000 and 2022, decreasing its share of total freight traffic from 4% to 1%.

 Figure 9: Modal split of inland freight traffic

-Source: ODYSSEETransport energy consumption in 2021 was 5.7% higher than in 2000, increasing from 3.51-3.71 Mtoe.
+Source: ODYSSEETransport energy consumption was 14% higher in 2022 than in 2000, increasing from 3.5-4.0 Mtoe.
 This is a result of a number of competing factors.
-On one hand, there was an increase in activity as well as a modal shift which contributed to increasing energy consumption in transport.
-This was countered, in part, by energy savings and other factors.
-Energy savings were the largest driver for a decrease in energy consumption, however, these savings did not outstrip increased activity.
+There was an increase in activity (1.5 Mtoe) as well as a modal shift which contributed to increasing energy consumption in transport.
+This was countered, in part, by energy savings (-1.0 Mtoe) and other factors.
+Energy savings were the largest driver for a decrease in energy consumption, but these savings did not outstrip increased activity.

 Figure 10: Main drivers of the energy consumption variation in transport